 - 1. Under the condition that RMT students meet the specific selection criteria, they can enrol in the FHML or UM-wide honours programme (MARBLE+).
-The selection procedure, composition, and information on the programme study load, are published on the Student Portal. - 2.
-No credits are obtained for the honours programmes but a certificate will be added to the diploma if an honours programme has been followed successfully, see Article 6.4.
+The selection procedure, composition, and information on the programme study load, are published on the UM website. - 2.
+No credits obtained for the honours programmes contribute to the BSc RMT diploma but a certificate will be added to the diploma if an honours programme has been completed successfully, see Article 6.4.